russellkune/SCAN/README.md

 # SCAN
-Simultaneous Clustering and Normalization for Studying Inter-tumor heterogeneity
+simultaneous clustering and normalization for studying intertumoral heterogeneity